 What to Order: Shrimp & Grits

-The Scoop: Get the iconic French Quarter dining experience in this romantic courtyard restaurant.
-Seasonally inspired cocktails crafted with locally sourced ingredients pair perfectly with dishes like Café Amelie’s beloved Shrimp & Grits, served with corn and andouille maque choux.
+The Scoop: Get an iconic French Quarter dining experience in this romantic, courtyard-clad restaurant.
+Seasonally inspired cocktails crafted with locally sourced ingredients pair perfectly with each of the brunch-time dishes at Café Amelie.
+Their menu is full of great choices, but their beloved Shrimp & Grits, served with corn and andouille maque choux, is a winning bet.

 Where: 625 Chartres Street

-What to Order: Crispy Pork Shoulder and Coosa Valley Grits
+What to Order: Pork Shoulder Benedict and “Chick-Syl-vain” Biscuit

 The Scoop: Brunch is served at this charming French Quarter restaurant on Friday, Saturday & Sunday from 10:30 a.m. – 2:30 p.m.
-Choose from classic brunch options like buttermilk biscuits and eggs or opt for a specialty entree like the Crispy Pork Shoulder and Coosa Valley Grits, served with a fried egg and roasted tomato hollandaise.
-Pair it with a refreshing Bloody Mary, crafted from freshly-made tomato juice.
+Choose from classic brunch options like Brioche French Toast or shrimp & grits or opt for a specialty entree like the Pork Shoulder Benedict, a southern spin on the traditional dish, and the “Chick-Syl-vain” Biscuit, a buttermilk-fried chicken breast served with cheddar, bacon, and grits.
+Be sure to pair your order with a refreshing Bloody Mary, crafted from freshly-made tomato juice.